Technigo/project-survey/README.md

 ## View it live

-See it Live at Netlify -
+See it Live at Netlify - game-of-thrones-survey.netlify.app